Subcribe

 Seek thrills on rails and stunning views on train rides in the Swiss Alps.

-From Tirano, Mary began a journey south toward Siena.
-Painted in hues of burnt umber and rich ocher, Siena is the quintessence of old Italian elegance.
+Once I crossed the Alps, I began my journey south toward Siena.
+In the words of the 18th-century writer Samuel Johnson, “A man who has not been [to] Italy is always conscious of an inferiority.”
+But I’m not a man, and Samuel Johnston never actually went to Italy.
+So perhaps I need a different source of inspiration.
+How about these ladies?
+Travel had long been a luxury for posh men, but by the late 19th century, with the rise of women’s emancipation and the invention of the railway, more and more posh women were embarking on their own Grand Tours of Europe.
+The two ladies in that portrait, Jane and Annie Cobden, visited Siena in 1881, and they were photographed here at the studio of Paolo Lombardi.
+They also happen to be my ancestors!
+As I wandered through this old town, I felt truly connected to my forbears.
+Painted in hues of burnt umber and rich ocher, Siena is the quintessence of old Italian elegance—and it hasn’t much changed since the Cobdens visited.
 At its heart stands the zebra-striped cathedral, which is a local symbol and is known as one of the most gorgeous churches in all of Europe.
-Mary explored each nook and cranny of the building, admiring its esoteric idols and the ancient religious stories that go along with them.
-Next, Mary visited the Palazzo Pubblico, an imposing structure whose construction began in 1297 and where each of the city’s leaders has lived.
+I explored each nook and cranny of the building, admiring its esoteric idols and the ancient religious stories that go along with them.
+Next, I visited the Palazzo Pubblico, an imposing structure whose construction began in 1297 and where each of the city’s leaders has lived.
 Today, the building also houses the Civic Museum, a place where you can dive deep into the history of Siena and the region broadly.

 Put on your walking shoes to see all of stand-out Siena, Italy

-Put on your walking shoes to see all of stand-out Siena, Italy.
+Put on your walking shoes to see all of the stand-out Siena, Italy.

 Tips and advice: traveling solo as a woman in Europe